Beaches & Coastal Japan / 日本の海辺と海岸

-Surrounded by sea and ocean on all sides, Japan is home to many beautiful beaches.
-There are countless ways to enjoy the sand and water, including swimming, scuba diving, stand-up paddleboarding, canoeing, sailing, camping and simply having a good ol’ barbecue.
-There are several hot springs and lodging facilities nearby, so we recommend taking a relaxing stay to enjoy the gorgeous sunsets, spectacular sunrises and starry night skies in between.
+Being an island nation, Japan is embraced by sea and ocean and has many beautiful beaches.
+Swimming, scuba diving, SUP [Stand-Up Paddleboard], canoeing, sailing, camping and even BBQ are enjoyed on the beach.
+There are several onsens [hot springs] and lodging facilities nearby, so taking a relaxing stay to enjoy gorgeous sunsets, spectacular sunrises, and starry night skies are highly recommended.

 - Do not enter restricted areas or places where swimming is prohibited

-- Protect yourself against sunburns and heat stroke
+-Protect yourself from the sunburn and heat stroke

-- Watch the weather and do not enter the waters if conditions deteriorate
+-Watch the weather and do NOT enter the water if conditions deteriorate

-Beach and Coast Recommendations in the Chubu Region
+Recommendations of the Coast and Beach in the Chubu Region

 Aichi